mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 interpretation of this sequence of bytes is the responsibility of each kernel.

-There are two ways for end-users to push an external message to the rollups inbox: first, they can inject the dedicated Layer 1 operation using the Octez client (see command ``send smart rollup message
+There are two ways for an end-user to push an external message to the rollups inbox: first, she can inject the dedicated Layer 1 operation using the Octez client (see command ``send smart rollup message
-<messages> from <src>``); second, they can use the batcher
+<messages> from <src>``); second, she can use the batcher
 of a smart rollup node.
 More details can be found in :ref:`sending_external_inbox_message_alpha`.

 Internal messages